-For the last 4 decades, an eye-tracking system has been used to measure long points and the motion of an eye relative to the head.
-The eye-tracking system known as the eye tracker device measures eye positions and eye motions.
-It is used in the visual system, psychology, psycholinguistics, and marketing, as an input device for human-computer interaction, and in product design.
+For the last four decades, an eye-tracking system, known as the eye tracker device, has been used to measure long points and the motion of an eye relative to the head.
+It measures eye positions and motions.
+It is used in the visual system, psychology, psycholinguistics, marketing, as an input device for human-computer interaction, and in product design.

-According to an MIT graduate student in electrical engineering and computer science, Aditya Khosla, “This system is like stuck in this chicken-and-egg loop.”
+According to Aditya Khosla, an MIT graduate student in electrical engineering and computer science, “This system is stuck in this chicken-and-egg loop.”

 He said, “Most of the people have external devices.
 That’s why there is not so big incentive to make applications for them.
 Since there are no applications, there’s no incentive for people to buy the devices.
 We thought we should break this circle and try to make an eye tracker that works on a single mobile device, using just your front-facing camera.”

-By using a machine learning system, researchers develop this new eye tracker.
-The machine learning system is a field of study that allows computers to learn without being explicitly programmed.
-Khosla and his colleague, Kyle Krafka of the University of Georgia, Wojciech Matusik, MIT professor of electrical engineering and Antonio Torralba, MIT professor of computer science and three others, develop this new software.
+Researchers developed this new eye tracker using a machine learning system.
+Machine learning is a field of study that allows computers to learn without being explicitly programmed.
+Khosla and his colleague Kyle Krafka of the University of Georgia, Wojciech Matusik, an MIT professor of electrical engineering, Antonio Torralba, an MIT professor of computer science, and three others developed this new software.

 Strength in numbers